josephmisiti/josephmisiti.github.io/_posts/2014-09-03-setting-up-munin-on-muliple-nodes-on-EC2.markdown

 root      9394  0.0  0.1  49948  8200 ?
 Ss   May07  12:41 /usr/sbin/munin-node
 ```

 Now that munin node is up and running, lets update the munin-node.conf on each of the machines.
-The [munin-node.conf](http://munin-monitoring.org/wiki/munin-node.conf) file needs to be configured to define the name of the munin-node and the accepted ip-address that are allowed talk to the munin-node process via TCP on port 4949 (default, but can be changed).
+The [munin-node.conf](http://munin-monitoring.org/wiki/munin-node.conf) file needs to be configured to provide the name of the munin-node and the accepted ip-address(s) that are allowed talk to the munin-node process via TCP on port 4949 (default, but can be changed in this file).
 Here is an example of the munin-node.conf file (on UBUNTU, this file lives at `/etc/munin/munin-node.conf`).

 {% highlight bash linenos %}